 Popspoken: How did you get into your current line of work?

 Francesca: After I finished a degree in Economics and Finance comparatively early at 21, I thought of doing something ‘fun’ for work for a couple of years before settling into something ‘serious’.
 I managed to land a nightlife/F&B marketing position at KU DÉ TA (now known as CÉ LA VI), and it turns out that the fun also entailed lots of hard work, there was some serious career progression and I thrived in what I was doing.
+I wasn’t really into some serious DJ stuff when I started.
+One day, I just decided to get equipment when I stumbled upon DJ headphones by MusicCritic.com and thought I like to try it and have fun.
 Over there I met my colleagues-turned-business partners, Joshua Pillai and Yafith A. Hamid, who were heading up the entertainment team.

 We did some crazy things together at CÉ LA VI including putting its Club Lounge in the Top 100 Clubs list, and were able to pull off some pretty fun and interesting campaigns, entertainment programmes and parties.
 I even got to spearhead their rebranding as well as expansion overseas.
 After working my way up to Head of Marketing and spending nearly 5 years there, I was wanting to see what was next and in what ways I can flex my creativity outside the brand.
 Together with Joshua and Yafith, we wanted to explore original and quirky concepts within the nightlife sphere, and so we left and banded into A Phat Cat Collective to explore our creative juices, tapping on our expertise in nightlife.
 In short, taking a chance on a couple of years of ‘fun’ turned into a full on career in the business of ‘fun’.